S

 Show

-Many strong leaders have destroyed their companies by permitting a personality cult.
+Many strong leaders have destroyed their companies

 Shrinking